joonkeep/kanvas/specs/zkevm-prover.md

 ## Overview

 Prover produces a so called [ZK fault proof][g-zk-fault-proof] that states a [state][g-state] transition from `S` to `S'` is valid.
-It sounds like there's no big differences from validity proof.
-That's true.
-But the point is this is used to prove the state transition `S` to `S''` is wrong by showing a valid state transition `S` to `S'`.
+The point is that this is used to prove the state transition `S` to `S''` is wrong by showing a valid state transition `S` to `S'`.

 ## zkEVM Proof

 See [zkevm-circuits](https://github.com/wemixkanvas/zkevm-circuits) and
 [zkevm-specs](https://github.com/wemixkanvas/zkevm-specs) for details.

 zkEVM proof is a proof that proves the relation between public input and witness.
-This proof can be verified by [ZK Verifier contract](#the-zk-verifier-contract).
+This proof can be verified by the [ZK Verifier contract](#the-zk-verifier-contract).

 Public input and witness are followings: